alex/what-happens-when/README.rst

 * Parse CSS files, ``<style>`` tag contents, and ``style`` attribute values using `"CSS lexical and syntax grammar"`_
-* Each CSS file is parsed into a ``StyleSheet object``, where each object contains CSS rules with selectors and objects corresponding CSS grammar.
+* Each CSS file is parsed into a ``StyleSheet object``, where each object contains CSS rules with selectors and objects corresponding to CSS grammar.
 * A CSS parser can be top-down or bottom-up when a specific parser generator is used.